Ethiopia by Helicopter

 Today you will return to Addis Ababa – the final journey of our adventure follows the western wall of the Great Rift Valley.
 Spend a night at the Sheraton Hotel before departing the next day.

-The price for this incredible adventure is:
+The price for this incredible adventure starts at:

 $136,550 for 2 passengers (excluding international flights)